szymon-sawicki/shopping/README.md

 next tasks:

-* ShoppingService: finish initialization method
+- write one or two additional tests of initialization method in ShoppingService

-* at first method names and tests
+- at first tests and then implementation of methods calculating sum for shopping
+- write method finding customer with highest price for shopping

-* implementation of service methods
+* implementation of another service methods with tests
+* make rest api with Spark web framework